-Design is underway for a new inpatient bed tower on Kingshighway at Barnes-Jewish Plaza.
-The 17-story tower will replace the shuttered Queeny Tower, which is being demolished.
-A construction timeline will be determined at a later date.
+Construction is underway for a new inpatient bed tower on Kingshighway at Barnes-Jewish Plaza.
+The 16-story tower will replace the shuttered Queeny Tower, which was demolished.
+Construction began in fourth quarter 2021.

 The new inpatient tower is an important component of BJC’s Campus Renewal, a long-term project to transform Washington University Medical Campus (WUMC) through new construction and renovations with an overall focus on improving the patient and family experience.

 Planned for the new tower are 224 private inpatient rooms (32 rooms on seven floors) and 56 private intensive care unit (ICU) rooms (28 rooms on two floors).
-Five floors of acute beds and one ICU floor will initially open.
 Surgery prep and recovery, imaging and cafeteria and dietary program also are being designed into the new building, as well as significant improvements along Barnes-Jewish Plaza to simplify and enhance arrival and wayfinding.